-John Fossum has significant experience in courts of appeal, he has appeared as sole counsel in the Minnesota Court of Appeals on 10 occasions.
-He has written a brief as Amicus Curiae in the Minnesota Court of Appeals and written and co-authored briefs as Amicus Curiae for the Minnesota Supreme Court.
+John Fossum has significant experience in courts of appeal, he has appeared as sole counsel in the Minnesota Court of Appeals in several cases.
+He has written a brief as Amicus Curiae in the Minnesota Court of Appeals and written, and co-authored briefs, as Amicus Curiae for the Minnesota Supreme Court.
 He has twice argued published cases as sole counsel at the United States Court of Appeals for the Eighth Circuit.
 He has twice prepared Petitions for Writs of Certiorari to the United States Supreme Court.

 Whatever your issue, civil or criminal, Fossum Law Office and John L. Fossum stand ready to assist you in your appeal.
 John Fossum is admitted to practice in the courts of Minnesota, U.S. District Court for Minnesota, the Eighth United States Circuit Court of Appeals, and the United States Supreme Court.
 If you have an issue you wish to appeal in a criminal defense, or civil case, contact Fossum Law Office today to discuss your options.
 Fossum Law Office, LLC has offices in Northfield and Bloomington and regularly represents clients in Minneapolis, St. Paul, Hastings, Shakopee, Faribault, Waseca, Owatonna, and elsewhere in the Twin Cities and Southeastern Minnesota.

 Appeals are generally handled on flat fee basis and you can know what the cost of the appeal will be in advance.
 Below is a sampling of the cases handled on appeal:

 United States v.
 Garcia and Maldonado, United States Court of Appeals for the Eighth Circuit, 2011.
 Sole Counsel for Defendant, issue was sufficiency of the evidence.